shahidazim/SPipeline/README.md

 **Pipeline** - The pipeline is the main execution block which execute connected action handlers in parallel and/or sequential form.

-**Pipeline Parameters** - The request message is the initial parameter to the pipeline; and the response message is final result from pipeline, which could contain the final value or error messages.
+**Pipeline Parameters** - The request message is the initial parameter to the pipeline; and the response message is final result from pipeline, which could contain the final value and/or error messages.

 **Action Handler** - The action handler is the actual unit of code to be executed by the pipeline.

-**Action Handler Parameters** - The request is parameter to the action handler; and the response message is result from the action handler, which could contain the final value or error messages (similar to pipeline).
+**Action Handler Parameters** - The request is parameter to the action handler; and the response message is result from the action handler, which could contain the final value and/or error messages (similar to pipeline).

 **Translator** - The translator function is required to convert pipeline request message to action handler request, and action handler response to pipeline response message.